Particular/docs.particular.net/nservicebus/learning-transport/index.md

 ### error Directory

-When a message fails processing both its metadata and body files will be moved to the `error` directory.
+When a message fails processing both its metadata and body files will be moved to "error" directory.
+The name of the directory will be derived from [configured error queue address](/nservicebus/recoverability/configure-error-handling.md#configure-the-error-queue-address)

 ### Endpoint Structure